ypark9/yopa.page/content/blog/2024-12-30-troubleshooting-aws-amplify-authentication.md

 [AWS Amplify Documentation](https://docs.aws.amazon.com/amplify/)

 Have you ever spent days debugging an authentication issue that seemed impossible to solve?
-Recently, I encountered a perplexing problem with AWS Amplify authentication in a React Native application built with Expo.
-While the signup process worked flawlessly, the signin functionality kept throwing a frustratingly vague error: "Unknown: An unknown error has occurred."
-Let me walk you through the journey of discovering and fixing this issue.
+I faced a mysterious problem with AWS Amplify authentication in a React Native application built with Expo.
+While the signup process worked flawlessly, the signin functionality kept throwing a vague error: "Unknown: An unknown error has occurred."
+This article will guide you through the process of identifying and resolving this issue.

 ## Understanding the Initial Setup